 So, can we hug ourselves?

-You can try.
-Have a chest tightening device around your body, with hands in a prayer position and your attention turned to yourself sounds like the closest thing you can get - mechanically - to a hug.
+We can try.
+And we do try, every so often.
+Having a chest tightening device around your body, with hands in a prayer position and your attention turned to yourself sounds like the closest thing you can get - mechanically - to a hug.

 Still, touch is only a small part of affective touch.
-After all, it’s the affection we crave.
-Hug somebody today.
+After all, it’s the affection and connectedness that we crave.
+And affection and connectednes can only be created between independent, self-sufficienc beings.